adbar/trafilatura/README.rst

 Context
 -------

 Developed with practical applications of academic research in mind, this software is part of a broader effort to derive information from web documents.
 Extracting and pre-processing web texts to the exacting standards of scientific research presents a substantial challenge.
-Web corpus construction involves numerous design decisions, this software package simplifies text data collection and enhances corpus quality.
-It is currently used to build `text databases for linguistic research <https://www.dwds.de/d/k-web>`_.
+This software package simplifies text data collection and enhances corpus quality, it is currently used to build `text databases for linguistic research <https://www.dwds.de/d/k-web>`_.

-*Trafilatura* is an Italian word for `wire drawing <https://en.wikipedia.org/wiki/Wire_drawing>`_ symbolizing the industrial-grade extraction, refinement and conversion process.
+*Trafilatura* is an Italian word for `wire drawing <https://en.wikipedia.org/wiki/Wire_drawing>`_ symbolizing the refinement and conversion process.
+It is also the way shapes of pasta are formed.

 Author
 ~~~~~~

-Reach out via the `contact page <https://adrien.barbaresi.eu/>`_ for inquiries, collaborations, or feedback.
-See also `Twitter/X <https://x.com/adbarbaresi>`_ for the latest updates.
+Reach out via ia the software repository or the `contact page <https://adrien.barbaresi.eu/>`_ for inquiries, collaborations, or feedback.
+See also X or LinkedIn for the latest updates.

 This work started as a PhD project at the crossroads of linguistics and NLP, this expertise has been instrumental in shaping Trafilatura over the years.
 It has first been released under its current form in 2019, its development is referenced in the following publications: